vitaminwater/rotonde/README.md

 # Rotonde

-Rotonde makes connected hardware development accessible to every developer.
+`Rotonde` makes connected hardware development accessible to every developer.
 It enables you to access low-level functions through a language-agnostic API.

-*Rotonde unifies the use of libraries and devices across languages and platforms, so you can use the best libraries available, not just the one available for your favorite language.*
+*`Rotondez unifies the use of libraries and devices across languages and platforms, so you can use the best libraries available, not just the one available for your favorite language.*

-- Language agnostic
-- Hardware abstraction
-- Connected
-- Remote coding on any hardware

 # Live example